About Dante

 • Input/output patch settings in the Network View’s Routing tab

-• Clock master settings in the Network View’s Clock Status tab
+• Clock leader settings in the Network View’s Clock Status tab

 • Sampling frequency settings in the Device View’s Device Config tab